KevinGoodsell/rootless-containers/02-uid-mapping/README.md

 `user_namespaces(7)` describes how uids (and gids) in the container can be mapped to the host system:

-> When a user namespace is created, it starts out without a mapping of user IDs (group  IDs)
+> When a user namespace is created, it starts out without a mapping of user IDs
-> to  the  parent  user  namespace.
-The  /proc/[pid]/uid_map and /proc/[pid]/gid_map files
+> (group IDs) to the parent user namespace.
+The /proc/[pid]/uid_map and
-> (available since Linux 3.5) expose the mappings for user and group  IDs  inside  the  user
+> /proc/[pid]/gid_map files (available since Linux 3.5) expose the mappings for
-> namespace  for  the  process  pid.
-These files can be read to view the mappings in a user
+> user and group IDs inside the user namespace for the process pid.
+These files
+> can be read to view the mappings in a user namespace and written to (once) to
-> namespace and written to (once) to define the mappings.
+> define the mappings.

 This example program writes to the `uid_map` and `gid_map` files to map id 0 in the user namespace to the invoking user on the host.
 This effectively makes the user root inside the user namespace.

-Like the previouse example, this one accepts a program to run with arguments.
+Like the previous example, this one accepts a program to run with arguments.

 With these mappings, the `id` program shows that we are root: